weburg/head-first-design-patterns-in-php/README.md

 With an IDE...

-Or, if you'd like to have a better view of the code, you can run the examples from Eclipse.
-I like using the Eclipse PDT plugin, and just run the PHP scripts inside the IDE.
+Or, if you'd like to have a better view of the code, you can run the examples from an IDE like PhpStorm or Eclipse.
 You can then watch the debug output to see the example's print statements.
-I'll leave the setup of Eclipse PDT to the Eclipse site (www.eclipse.org/pdt).
-But if you follow this option, you'd want to make sure to install the Zend Debugger which lets you run PHP scripts directly on your Eclipse machine.
+It's suggested to ensure Xdebug is installed if you plan to do any debugging.

 ### How to Run the MVC Example